Impedance is the opposition to an ac current.

 |VT|/|I| = √(|VR|2/|I|2+|VL/I-VC/I|2)

-From the notes on capacitive reactance, XC
+From the notes on capacitive reactance, XC,

-inductive reactance, XL
+inductive reactance, XL, and

 Ohm's law, we have